 Do you hear that?
 It sounds a little different…

 That’s no propeller you’re hearing.
 It’s rotors.
-We’ve been asked to return to the States for one year of helicopter training as soon as we finish formal language studies.
+Having finished our formal language and culture study in April 2019, we’ve been asked to return to the States for one year of helicopter training.

 WHAT?
 MORE TRAINING??
 (Yes, we’ve had that same thought ourselves.)